 When you’re finding your way through adulthood, it can feel like you’re continually going through a series of trial and error.
 It’s no wonder, then, why most teens tend to experiment during this time—particularly with their bodies.
 As such, tattoos and body piercings are quite popular at this age.

 Oral piercings, in particular, have grown in their popularity for their different appearance and aesthetic.
-They do have their risks, though—and while teens who do get oral piercings are old enough to know how to counteract them, the chances are all the same.
+They do have their risks, though—and while teens who do get oral piercings are old enough to know how to take care of them, the risks are all the same.

 For one, the mouth is typically full of bacteria, so any oral piercing will be liable for infection.
 Because of this, you’ll need to make sure that the piercing is clean always.
 In extreme cases, it can lead to hepatitis.
 And because the piercing is on a sensitive membrane, you’re liable to get more injuries in that area as well.

 Another risk is the damage it can do to your teeth.
-Because these piercings close to the teeth, it’s easy to injure your teeth on them consciously or unconsciously.
-Similar to grinding your teeth, constant chewing could turn minor cracks into something more significant, leading to an infection of the pulp.
+Because these piercings close to the teeth, it’s easy to injure your teeth on piercings consciously or unconsciously.
+Similar to grinding your teeth, constant chewing on your facial piercing could turn minor tooth cracks into something more significant, leading to an infection of the pulp.
 That said, if you’re a teen who does have an oral piercing, you’ll need to take extra care of your pearly whites.

 A teen’s hormones may affect the state of their mouth